tpaau-17DB/libprettylogger/README.md

     .expect("Failed flushing the file stream!");
 ```

-Note that log file path has to be set in order to enable the file stream.
+Note that log file path has to be set in order to enable and use the file
+stream.

 <a name="log-outputs_file-stream_auto-log-buffer-flushing"></a>
 #### Automatic Log Buffer Flushing
-`FileStream` can automatic write to the log file when it reaches a specific
+`FileStream` can automatically write to the log file when its log buffer
-limit.
-This limit can either be set to a `Some` value, meaning that the log
-buffer will be automatic flushed, or to `None` to disable automatic flushing.
+exceeds a specific limit.
+Setting this limit to `None` will disable the feature.

 Example:
 ```rust